chumphrey-cmd/Quiz-Generator/readme.md

   * Currently the Ollama models are hard-coded.
 I would like the application the ability to identify which models you currently have loaded and provide you the ability to select the model of choice.
   * Include API syntax for other Gemini models
   * Integrate session-only, per-question chat history
+* **Review Missed Questions:** Have the ability for your most missed questions to be marked and reviewed rather than having to retake the entire quiz all over again.
+Be provided a "Review button" at the end of the quiz/test that allows you to review only your missed or questions marked for review!

 ### In Progress... ⏳